 This essential hiking for beginners guide covers everything you need to know when you are new to hiking, including our top 10 hiking tips, what to wear hiking, what to bring on a hike and how to plan and prepare for your hike when it comes to packing a hiking daypack (not to be confused with a backpacking backpack) and building up your fitness levels to start hiking.

-When it comes to hiking gear for beginners, it’s easy to get overwhelmed by the choice of hiking gear out there, so in this post we’ve also put together our essential hiking gear list which is a checklist of what to bring with you on a hike, and why you may need it.
+When you’re just getting into it it’s easy to get overwhelmed by the choice out there, so this post also includes our essential hiking equipment list which is a checklist of what to bring with you on a hike, and why you may need it.

 Essential Guide To Hiking For Beginners – Table of Contents